 VOLUNTEER OR INTERN WITH MIX - Stay connected to your international experience while engaging in meaningful and rewarding work helping others!
 Apply to be a MIX Volunteer or Intern

 BECOME A STUDENT INTERCHANGER - If you enjoy meeting people, want to make friends with students from abroad, and want to earn $11.25 an hour, this job could be for you!
 Call Laura at Special English Programs at the UHM Outreach College at 808-956-6824 if you are interested.
 See the Student Employment & Cooperative Education (CECE) website to apply.

 MENTOR NEW INTERNATIONAL STUDENTS - Volunteer with the ISS Mentor-Mentee program to help new international students get integrated at UHM.

-COME TO INTERNATIONAL COFFEE HOUR - Every Friday at 3:00 PM during the Fall & Spring semesters, at Sinclair Library 'Ewa Lanai.
+COME TO INTERNATIONAL SOCIAL HOUR - Every Friday from 3:00 PM during the Fall & Spring semesters, at QLC 412.
 Meet other Returnees, current inbound exchange students, and prospective outbound exchange students!

 JOIN THE INTERNATIONAL STUDENT ASSOCIATION (ISA) - The International Student Association (ISA) is for international students as well as U.S. and local students.
 Weekly meetings and regular events and activities promote global friendship and understanding.